Solo254Analyst/Analyzing_Primary_Schools/README.md

 5. What is the availability status of extracurricular activities - drama, music, sports, and scouts/girl guides, in primary schools in Kibera, Kangemi, and Mathare?

 ## My Findings
-### 1. Most primary schools in Kibera, Kangemi, and Mathare are either private or government run schools
+### 1. Most primary schools in Kibera, Kangemi, and Mathare are either private or government-run
 ![primary schools in Mathare, Kibera, and Kangemi](https://user-images.githubusercontent.com/118732615/215311833-884a95ac-2972-46e4-a000-21b278ce0749.png)
-### 2. There is no any significant correlation between student-teacher ratio and performance
+### 2. There is no significant correlation between the student-teacher ratio and performance
 ![student-teacher ratio vs performance](https://user-images.githubusercontent.com/118732615/215312118-7e25684e-a697-4fd6-a4f7-29c5ef93f20d.png)
 ### #Availability Status of Key Amenities
 ### 3. Only 47.7% and 10.9% reported having water and waste-disposal programs respectively
 ![Waste](https://user-images.githubusercontent.com/118732615/215313166-8d05c653-657b-4b34-84d0-33fa54e9d8f0.png)
 ![Water](https://user-images.githubusercontent.com/118732615/215313176-103c68e4-e714-4841-9ae7-43df64075f18.png)
-### 4. The availability status of electircity and toilets is good (beyond 70%).
+### 4. The availability status of electricity and toilets is good (beyond 70%).
 However, the acceptable status for the four key amenities should be 100%
 ![Amenities](https://user-images.githubusercontent.com/118732615/215313201-89e4dc45-2984-42a6-aed1-ff5510a246ae.png)
 ### #Availability Status of Special Programs
 ### 5. Only three primary schools reported having a computer program
 ![Computer](https://user-images.githubusercontent.com/118732615/215314858-1767d2e6-e3cb-4fdd-848d-73bb76610b81.png)
-### 6. Only 136 and 127 schools out of 503 reported having a sanitary towels and special needs programs respectively
+### 6. Only 136 and 127 schools out of 503 reported having sanitary towels and special needs programs respectively
 ![Sanitary Towel](https://user-images.githubusercontent.com/118732615/215314880-2c2a6db7-fdf4-4bbd-9415-3cb27664452b.png)
 ![Special Needs](https://user-images.githubusercontent.com/118732615/215316510-7814652c-9c9a-44b3-9bf0-46426262996a.png)
-### Here is summary of the availability status of special programs
+### Here is a summary of the availability status of special programs
 ![Key Programs](https://user-images.githubusercontent.com/118732615/215314920-00702cf5-87c2-457e-9b31-3ca789e09164.png)
-### #Availability Status of Extracurricullar Activities
+### #Availability Status of Extracurricular Activities
-### 7. For each of the anayzed extracurricullar activity, there was a significant number of schools that reported either not having the program or did not report anything at all
+### 7. For each of the analyzed extracurricular activities, there was a significant number of schools that reported either not having the program or did not report anything at all
 ![Extracurricular programs](https://user-images.githubusercontent.com/118732615/215315900-3e823383-aabd-4642-bc23-c233b6c611f3.png)
 ## Conclusion and Recommendations
 1. Primary schools in Kibera, Kangemi, and Mathare require water and waste-disposal programs.
 More should also be done to improve the availability of electricity and toilets.